CFCF (musician)

 CFCF is the stage name of Canadian electronic musician Michael "Mike" Silver.
 Based in Montreal, Silver took the name CFCF from the call sign of the city's CFCF-TV.
 Silver's work oftentimes involves themes of nostalgia.

 Silver has released ten studio albums, a film soundtrack, and several EPs.
 In 2015, he released two albums within two weeks: Radiance and Submission on July 31, and The Colours of Life on August 14.
-His most recent release is a newly mastered version of Blowing Up the Workshop 48 (2022).
+His most recent release is the studio album L.U.V.
+(2026).

 Background

 Originally from Montreal, Silver became interested in electronic music at an early age.
 Self-taught, he cites Peter Gabriel, DJ Shadow, Yellow Magic Orchestra, and Talk Talk as important influences.

 Career

 His first 7" single "You Hear Colours" / "Invitation to Love" was released on March 8, 2009, on the Acéphale label.

 Describing his creative approach on 2012's Exercises and 2013's Music for Objects, Silver says, "A lot of people think the things that will give your life meaning are those grand, giant emotions, like you're terrified, or you're in love, but what the EPs are trying to do is fill in the gaps between."

 In 2013, Silver released his second studio album, titled Outside.
 Inspirations for the album include The Letting Go by Bonnie "Prince" Billy (Outside also features a cover of that album's second track, "Strange Form of Life"), Notebook on Cities and Clothes by Wim Wenders, and Peter Gabriel.

 In 2016, Silver was nominated for the Grammy Award for Best Remixed Recording, Non-Classical for his remix of "Berlin By Overnight" by Daniel Hope.

 Silver composed the score for the 2022 film You Can Live Forever.